 Protection from Coronavirus and Pandemics

-As the recent Coronavirus outbreak has shown us having a robust biosecurity waste management system in place is essential and will save lives.
+As the recent Covid19 outbreak has shown us having a robust biosecurity waste management system in place is essential and will save lives.

 Throughout the years we have delivered clinical incinerators and support to some of the world’s largest international aid agencies in times of emergencies to help reduce the impact of viral outbreaks.

 The Coronavirus is not a unique situation, it is just this years danger.
 Each year we are seeing an increase in the number of viral outbreaks and every year the news latches on and declares another potential Pandemic, this does not mean that Coronavirus is the only risk out there.

 As the words Pandemic being thrown about it is important to have an understanding of what the real risks are and what can be done to reduce your risks.

 The most common viral outbreaks you will find are ‘Endemic’ and as such primarily affect the local population.
 These are defined as diseases that are constantly present within a region or population and maintained at a baseline level in a geographic area.

 Examples of an Endemic Disease: